koesterlab/teaching-data-analysis-visualization-reproducibility/source/polars.rst

 .. admonition:: Exercise

     The ``sum`` method of expressions computes the sum of all values in a column, which is obviously a single value.
-    Extend above selection by an additional expression that computes the sum of column ``a``.
+    Extend above selection by an additional expression that computes the sum of column ``c``.
     See how the value is broadcasted to all rows because the other expressions are row-wise.

 Select can also be used to remove columns from the dataframe: